Phosphatidylinositol and Related Phosphoinositides

 Biosynthesis: The basic mechanism for biosynthesis of phosphatidylinositol and phosphatidylglycerol is sometimes termed a branch point in phospholipid synthesis, as phosphatidylcholine and phosphatidylethanolamine are produced by a somewhat different route.

-Most eukaryotes can synthesise inositol de novo via glucose-6-phosphate.
+Most eukaryotes can synthesise the precursor inositol de novo via glucose-6-phosphate.
 As with phosphatidylglycerol (and thence cardiolipin), phosphatidylinositol is formed biosynthetically from phosphatidic acid via the intermediate cytidine diphosphate diacylglycerol, which is produced by the action of a CDP-diacylglycerol synthase, believed to be the rate-limiting enzyme in phosphatidylinositol biosynthesis.
 Then, the enzyme CDP-diacylglycerol inositol phosphatidyltransferase ('phosphatidylinositol synthase' or 'PIS') catalyses a reaction with myo-inositol to produce phosphatidylinositol with cytidine monophosphate (CMP) as other product of the reaction.

 Biosynthesis of phosphatidylinositol in eukaryotes

-Only one isoform of PIS exists in mammals, and it is located in the endoplasmic reticulum (ER), in part in a sub-compartment of this associated with mitochondria (mitochondria-associated membranes - MAM) and in mitochondria per se.
+Only one isoform of PIS exists in mammals, and it is located in the endoplasmic reticulum (ER), in part in a sub-compartment of this associated with mitochondria (mitochondria-associated membranes - MAM) and not in mitochondria per se.
 Indeed, it is reported that PIS is present in a mobile ER-derived sub-compartment that makes transient contacts with other organelles, including the plasma membrane, and facilitates distribution of phosphatidylinositol to other subcellular compartments.
 As PIS can catalyse the reverse reaction, the rate of phosphatidylinositol synthesis is determined by the relative concentrations of the precursors and product, and for the reaction to continue, the latter must be transported away from the site of synthesis via lipid exchange proteins and vesicular or tubular carriers.
 Much of the phosphatidylinositol is delivered to other membranes by vesicular transport, but a family of soluble phosphatidylinositol transfer proteins (PITPα, PITPβ and PITPNC1) provides phosphatidylinositol from the ER to kinases for phosphorylation (see below).

-Molecular species specificity: The phosphatidylinositol synthase per se does not produce the fatty acyl distributions observed in the final product, but earlier in the biosynthetic process 1-stearoyl-2-arachidonoyl species of diacyl-sn-glycerols are converted preferentially into phosphatidic acid by the epsilon isoform of diacylglycerol kinase (DGKε), anchored to the membrane via its N-terminal hydrophobic helix segment; ATP is the phosphate donor.
+Molecular species specificity: The phosphatidylinositol synthase does not produce the fatty acyl distributions observed in the final product, but earlier in the biosynthetic process 1‑stearoyl-2-arachidonoyl species of diacyl-sn-glycerols are converted preferentially into phosphatidic acid by the epsilon isoform of diacylglycerol kinase (DGKε), anchored to the membrane via its N-terminal hydrophobic helix segment; ATP is the phosphate donor.
 One of the CDP-diacylglycerol synthases (CDS2) has similar specificity in the generation of the immediate precursor CDP-diacylglycerols from phosphatidic acid.

 Alternatively, lysophosphatidylinositol formed as a by-product of eicosanoid formation (see below) or as an intermediate as part of the normal cycle of deacylation-acylation of phosphatidylinositol in tissues may be remodelled to give the final distinctive composition (the Lands’ cycle - see our web page on phosphatidylcholine for a fuller discussion of this process).
-For this purpose, a membrane-bound O-acyltransferase (MBOAT7 or LPLAT11) that acts at position sn-2 of lysophosphatidylinositol with a marked preference for arachidonoyl-CoA is ubiquitously expressed in animal tissues.
+For this purpose, a membrane-bound O-acyltransferase (MBOAT7 or LPLAT11) that acts at position sn‑2 of lysophosphatidylinositol with a marked preference for arachidonoyl-CoA is ubiquitously expressed in animal tissues.
 Structural studies demonstrate that arachidonoyl-CoA and lysophosphatidylinositol access the catalytic centre through a twisted tunnel from the cytosol and lumenal sides, respectively.
-Deficiencies in this enzyme and a reduction in the operation of the Lands' cycle have been correlated with various disease states in the liver such as those involving a failure of glucose homeostasis together with systemic insulin resistance.
+Deficiencies in this enzyme and a reduction in the operation of the Lands' cycle have been correlated with various disease states in the liver such as those in which there is a failure of glucose homeostasis together with systemic insulin resistance.
 Incidentally, this may be one means by which free arachidonic acid and eicosanoid levels are regulated.

 Lysocardiolipin acyltransferase (LYCAT; also known as LCLAT1 or ALCAT1) exhibits a preference for lysophosphatidylinositol and lysophosphatidylglycerol over other phospholipids in vitro and incorporates 18:0 rather than shorter chain fatty acids into position sn-1 of phosphatidylinositol and other phosphoinositides, mainly phosphatidylinositol 4,5-bisphosphate and phosphatidylinositol 3-phosphate; this enzyme may be located adjacent to the phosphatidylinositol synthase in the endoplasmic reticulum.
 Some of the phosphatidylinositol in membranes is derived from re-cycling of polyphosphoinositides via the phosphatidylinositol cycle, and this could influence the molecular species composition (see below).
 For example, during agonist stimulation, highly unsaturated polyphosphoinositides are replenished much faster than more saturated species.
 In macrophages subjected to inflammatory stimuli, phosphatidylinositol containing two molecules of arachidonate is produced by remodelling reactions, and there is evidence that it is a novel molecular species regulating innate immune responses in these cells.

 Plants and bacteria: In contrast to animals, plants have two phosphatidylinositol synthase isoforms, PIS1 and PIS2, which utilize particular species of the CDP-diacylglycerol substrate.
 PIS1 generates phosphatidylinositol with saturated or monounsaturated fatty acids preferentially, while PIS2 generates polyunsaturated species, the two molecular forms possibly for different cellular purposes.
 In yeasts, some biosynthesis may occur on the cytosolic side of the plasma membrane.
 In protozoan parasites, such as Trypanosoma brucei, the site of phosphatidylinositol synthase may be the lumen of the endoplasmic reticulum and Golgi, and there is evidence for two separate pools of product, the bulk membrane form derived from inositol imported from the environment and a second for the synthesis of GPI anchors, which uses myo-inositol synthesised de novo.
-Similarly, apicomplexans (e.g., Toxoplasma gondii and Plasmodium spp.), obligate intracellular parasites and causative agents of disease in humans, synthesise phosphatidylinositol.
+Similarly, apicomplexans, e.g., Toxoplasma gondii and Plasmodium spp., which are obligate intracellular parasites and causative agents of disease in humans, synthesise phosphatidylinositol.

 Biosynthesis of phosphatidylinositol in Mycobacteria and Rhodothermus marinum

-Function: As well as being negatively charged building blocks of membranes, the inositol phospholipids (including the phosphatidylinositol phosphates or 'polyphosphoinositides' discussed below) are crucial to interfacial binding of proteins and in the regulation of protein activity at the cell interface.
+Function: As well as being negatively charged building blocks of membranes, the inositol phospholipids (including the phosphatidylinositol phosphates or 'polyphosphoinositides' discussed below) are crucial to interfacial binding of proteins and for the regulation of protein function at the cell interface.
 As phosphoinositides are polyanionic, they can be very effective in non-specific electrostatic interactions with proteins, but they are most efficient in binding to pleckstrin homology (PH) domains of proteins involved in intracellular signalling or as constituents of the cytoskeleton (see below).
 At least three phosphatidylinositol molecules are present in the crystal structure of human erythrocyte glycophorin, for example, and they are believed to influence binding to other proteins via their head groups.
 The lipid is a structural component of yeast cytochrome bc1.

-In animal tissues, phosphatidylinositol is the primary source of the arachidonic acid required for biosynthesis of eicosanoids, including prostaglandins, via the action of the enzyme phospholipase A2, which releases the fatty acids from position sn-2.
+In animal tissues, phosphatidylinositol is the primary source of the arachidonic acid for biosynthesis of eicosanoids, including prostaglandins, via the action of the enzyme phospholipase A2, which releases the fatty acids from position sn-2.

 Actions of phospholipase A2 and C